turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

   Actual: nil
 {% endterminal %}

 The first assertion in the test is placed before anything happens.
+We are saying: If no one has 'liked' a post yet, the likes should be set to 0.

-If we only made an assertion after calling `like!` then we could have gotten the test to pass by assigning an instance variable in the `initialize` method that hard-coded the rank to `1`.
+If we had only tested the rank of a post after calling like!, then we could have gotten the test to pass by assigning an instance variable in the `initialize` method that hard-coded the rank to `1`.
 We want to make sure that there's a reasonable default **and** that calling `like!` changes the rank by the expected amount.

 To give `rank` a reasonable default, assign an instance variable in the `initialize` method with a value of 0.